Sophia Peletier: Comic book series

 Sophia is still alive and well to date at the Hilltop Colony, and is also the only remaining survivor of the Atlanta group, besides Rick and Carl.
 After Rick's death, she becomes Carl's wife and begins a family with him.

 Television series

-Sophia Peletier, along with her mother Carol (Melissa McBride) and her father Ed (Adam Minarovich), are staying at the camp formed by a relatively large group of survivors outside of Atlanta.
+Sophia, along with her mother Carol (Melissa McBride) and her father Ed (Adam Minarovich), are staying at the camp formed by a relatively large group of survivors outside of Atlanta.
 As it was revealed in a flashback in the season two episode "Chupacabra", Ed brought Carol and Sophia with him while moving toward a "safe zone" on the outskirts of the city.
-They meet up with Shane Walsh (Jon Bernthal), Lori Grimes (Sarah Wayne Callies) and her son Carl (Chandler Riggs), whom Sophia quickly becomes close friends with.
+They meet up with Shane Walsh (Jon Bernthal), Lori Grimes (Sarah Wayne Callies), and her son Carl (Chandler Riggs), whom Sophia quickly becomes close friends with.
 The six of them decide to make it together, and stumble upon the camp set up by Dale Horvath (Jeffrey DeMunn).
 She and Carl befriend two children named Louis (Noah Lomax) and Eliza (Maddy Lomax), the son and daughter of a man known as Morales (Juan Gabriel Pareja) and his wife Miranda.